embl-cba/imagej-courses/practicals/image-filtering.md

 Basically, you multiply each pixel in the original image with the number that is written in the kernel and then you replace the center pixel with the sum of all pixels.

+### Discussion points

+- Issue using 8 bit images for storing convolution results...

 &nbsp;